Best Golf Wedges for Mid Handicappers of 2023

 A sand wedge offers a premium club that offers golfers an option to easily get the ball from sand or deep rough.
 With 56 degree of loft typically, a good one must offer high spin and tall shot height.

 Most players use their sand wedge, not only to escape from trouble, but to cleanly clear obstacles such as water hazards and bunkers.
-By properly utilizing a sand wedge often, a golfer gains a dependable club that will improve their play from inside 100 yards.

 Whether it is a full swing or a smaller touch shot, a sand wedge can offer dynamic shotmaking around the cup.